ruggeri/nedreduce/src/mapreduce/README.md

 All the following subpackages are internal and the user doesn't need them.

-### mapreduce/common
+### mapreduce/util

-The `mapreduce/common` package contains utility functions used elsewhere in the codebase.
-It would probably be better named "util."
+The `mapreduce/util` package contains utility functions used elsewhere in the codebase.

 ### mapreduce/mapper